Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Experiment

 We evaluate the robustness of our embodied surgical system, driven by a digital scene representation derived from foundation models, on a peg transfer task.
 The task involves a pegboard with 12 pegs and some blocks initially placed on the pegs.
 The robot must pick a specific block and place it on a target peg.
 One pick-and-place action sequence is considered as one trial.
-We benchmark our system on both open-loop and closed-loop planning to disentangle the advantages of robust language agents and highlight the effectiveness of our digital twin-based machine perception.
-In the open-loop planning framework, the agent plans the actions and the robotic control system executes them once without any supervisor feedback to verify successful action completion.
+We benchmark our system on both open-loop and closed-loop planning to disentangle the advantages of robust language agents and highlight the effectiveness of our DT-based machine perception.
+In the open-loop planning framework, the agent plans the actions, and the robotic control system executes them once without any supervisor feedback to verify successful action completion.
 In the closed-loop planning framework, the agent accepts language feedback from the supervisor.
-This feedback includes fine-grained position adjustment of the robot end-effector in six directions (up, down, left, right, forward, and back) in the image space, target re-detection, and re-execution of action.
+This feedback includes fine-grained position adjustment of the robot end-effector in six directions (up, down, left, right, forward, and back) in the image space, target re-detection, and re-execution of the action.
 Each position adjustment feedback will adjust the end-effector tool tip position by 3\,mm in the specified direction in camera coordinates.
-A maximum of 5 position adjustments or redo is allowed for each trial before considering it as a failure trial.
-Both open and closed-loop planning frameworks are evaluated based on the success rate of the trial and the failure modes: inaccurate pose (Po), object not detected (De), and planning error (Pl).
-Additionally, the closed-loop framework is also evaluated on the number of planning steps.
+A maximum of 5 position adjustments or redos is allowed for each trial before considering it a failure trial.
+Both open and closed-loop planning frameworks are evaluated based on the success rate and the failure modes: inaccurate pose (Po), object not detected (De), and planning error (Pl).
+The closed-loop framework is also evaluated on the number of planning steps.

-\paragraph{Varied environments} Our embodied surgical system, in both its open and closed-loop planning configuration, is evaluated against the two baseline models on three varied environments to evaluate the effectiveness of the foundation model-enabled digital twin-based scene representation.
+\paragraph{Varied environments} Our embodied surgical system, in both its open and closed-loop planning configurations, is evaluated against the two baseline models on three varied environments to evaluate the effectiveness of the foundation model-enabled DT representation.